Westland Medical Marijuana Lawyers

 Contact Our Westland And Livonia Drug Possession Charges Attorneys

 The Michigan Medical Marihuana Act has granted certain rights to patients, and we are prepared to help you defend your rights thoroughly.
 Contact the Westland office of Clos, Russell & Wirth, P.C. or call 877-354-0660 to schedule a free initial consultation.
-We offer evening and weekend appointments based on the needs of our clients.
 We accept all major credit cards as payment for services.